Correlate Disparate Data Points

 Data Correlation: Technology Transformation

-While technically remarkable, introducing these technologies posed an array of operationally complex monitoring tasks and increased the volume of data and the need to correlate disparate data points.
+While technically remarkable, introducing these technologies posed an array of operationally complex monitoring tasks, increased the volume of data, and required the correlation of disparate data points.
 Today’s infrastructures comprise complex technologies and architectures.

 They entail a variety of sophisticated control planes consisting of next-generation routing and new principles such as software-defined networking (SDN), network function virtualization (NFV), service chaining, and virtualization solutions.